international-orienteering-federation/Dotnet-Client-IOF.XML.V3/readme.md

 Available as a nuget package with name [`IOF.XML.V3`](https://www.nuget.org/packages/IOF.XML.V3/)

-Sample class to be used with dependency injection bleow.
-The implementation below is to read and write files to disk but can be modified to work with `strings` and `memory streams`.
+Sample `XmlSerializerService` classa and interface to be used with dependency injection is listed below.
+The implementation below is to read and write files to disk but can be modified to work with `strings` and `memory streams` as required.

 ```c#